rangrej-irfan/docs/mkdocs/docs/connectors/databricks-clusters-fgac/access/setup.md

 # Create Databricks cluster policy
-+We recommend to use [Databricks cluster policy](https://docs.databricks.com/en/admin/clusters/policies.html){:target="_blank"} to control cluster configuration.
+We recommend to use [Databricks cluster policy](https://docs.databricks.com/en/admin/clusters/policies.html){:target="_blank"} to control cluster configuration.
 Here are the steps to create cluster policy:

   - Log in to **Databricks Web UI**
   - Click on the **Compute** icon on the sidebar